bladepop/colorpicker/README.md

 ### Usage:

+- include 'colorPicker.js' and 'colorPickerStyle.css' in your page
 - Add 'tb-color-picker' dependency to your angular module
 - use <color-picker> tag in your code
 - Use any valid css color representation :)